stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 ## Tools that help

-Sometimes it is enough to copy things manually.
-In other cases, formatting is a pain - in this case, AI tools are immensely helpful.
-As there are trained on Markdown data, they are particularly good at processing and extracting content from these files.
+Sometimes manual copying suffices.
+For trickier formatting, AI tools are invaluable - being trained on Markdown, they excel at processing and extracting content.
+You can use them to convert online text or parse PDFs (like slides), as shown in [Ingesting Millions of PDFs and why Gemini 2.0 Changes Everything](https://www.sergey.fyi/articles/gemini-flash-2).

 For some sources, I've created semi-automated solutions.
 For instance, I wrote a [Python script](https://gist.github.com/stared/ce732ef27d97d559b34d7e294481f1b0) to convert my Kindle highlights and notes into Markdown.

+Many tools exist to help with format conversion.
+The most versatile is [pandoc](https://github.com/jgm/pandoc), which can convert between dozens of formats - from Word documents to LaTeX, and everything in between.

+The community has also created specialized tools for specific platforms.
+You can find tools for converting [Medium posts to Markdown](https://github.com/gautamdhameja/medium-2-md) (either from export or [directly by URL](https://medium2md.nabilmansour.com/)), [archiving Reddit threads](https://farnots.github.io/RedditToMarkdown/), and many other use cases.

 Since we're dealing with lightweight text files, there are many for backing it up.
 Git is particularly well-suited for version-controlling and syncing this content.